 Students are encouraged to request a return from a leave of absence by October 30 to return the following spring semester and March 30 to return the following fall semester.
 Please note that a request after these dates may limit options for course registration, on-campus housing and/or financial assistance.
 The College encourages students to follow the steps outlined in the Return from Leave form.

-The Office of Academic Deans will review the Return from Leave form and determine whether the return is approved, with notification to the Division of Student Life.
 Please note that additional holds or flags on a student's record, whether disciplinary, academic or financial, may prohibit a return to campus.
 Students must clear those holds with the appropriate offices before returning to campus.